In this article, we will learn web application testing with test cases for testing a website.

 6) Security testing

-Test for – all the links in web pages, database connection, forms used for submitting or getting information from user in the web pages, Cookie testing etc.
+Test for – all the links in web pages, database connection, forms used for submitting or getting information from the user in the web pages, Cookie testing etc.

 Check all the links: